cavanes1/ColTools/README.md

 ### autosort.py
 Reorders the geometries used by Surfgen according to either an input list of names or automatically by absolute energy error.
+After running, one must replace names.all with names.new and run points.py.

 ### enerr.py
 Perform error analysis on the Hd surface.